astronexus/HYG-Database/hyg/README.md

 1. 10 more stars have had proper names added.
 These come from the 2022 update to names from NameExoWorlds (https://www.nameexoworlds.iau.org/2022approved-names).
 A list of the updated names is in CURRENT/v40_name_updates.md.
 2. The licensing for HYG v4.0 is Creative Commons CC BY-SA 4.0, unlike previous versions of the HYG catalog.

+Although this is a major version update, there is no schema change compared to v3.x.
+Field names and types are identical to the ones in v3.x.

 ---

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]